josemvas/jobrun/README.rst

-Submit any Job to any Queue
+Submit any Job To any Queue
 #########################################

 **job2q** is a python module and command line utility to submit simulation jobs to HPC